-Here are six local exhibits to seek and explore this fall and winter season:
+Here are six temporary exhibits to seek and explore this fall and winter season at Chicago museums:

 The Propeller Group